Christmas Island evacuees return home

 Some of the evacuees touched down in Sydney and Perth on Monday night, while others were bound for Canberra, Adelaide, Melbourne and Brisbane.

-Melissa Wang, in Sydney, said she was “feeling so exhausted it’s kind of just a relief”.
+Melissa Wang, who disembarked in Sydney, said she was “feeling so exhausted it’s kind of just a relief”.

 She said her experience on the island was “really positive” and she was “very surprised by the care of all the teams”.